QUT-Digital-Observatory/youte/README.md

 youtupy configure list-keys
 ```

+The default key, if there is one, will have an asterisk next to it.

 #### About the config file

 youtupy's config file is stored in a central place, whose exact location depends on the running operating system: